cypher/dotfiles/README.md

 ## A Note about Vim

-You're of course welcome to use/copy any of the config stuff from my vimrc, but if you're new to vim, I would suggest you start with [Mislav Marohnic's Vim Setup](http://mislav.uniqpath.com/2011/12/vim-revisited/).
+You're of course welcome to use/copy any of the config stuff from my vimrc, but if you're new to vim, I would suggest you start with [Mislav Marohnić's Vim Setup](http://mislav.uniqpath.com/2011/12/vim-revisited/).

 My Vim config is highly customized to my needs, and probably not well suited to a beginner